 6.8.6 Implications for language design and evolution

-In future language design and evolution activities, the following items should be considered:
+In future language design and evolution activities, consider the following items:

-Providing safe copying of arrays as built-in operation;
+Provide safe copying of arrays as built-in operation;

-Providing array copy routines in libraries that perform checks on the parameters to ensure that no buffer overrun can occur;
+Provide array copy routines in libraries that perform checks on the parameters to ensure that no buffer overrun can occur;

-Performing automatic bounds checking on accesses to array elements, unless the compiler can statically determine that the check is unnecessary.
+Perform automatic bounds checking on accesses to array elements, unless the compiler can statically determine that the check is unnecessary.
 This capability may need to be optional for performance reasons; and

-Where pointer types are provided, specifying a standardized feature for a pointer type that would enable array bounds checking.
+Where pointer types are provided, specify a standardized feature for a pointer type that would enable array bounds checking.

 6.9 Unchecked array indexing [XYZ]